 - Make the tahini sauce.
-In a small bowl, whisk together tahini, lemon juice, mustard, and honey until smooth.
-Poach or fry eggs.
+In a small bowl, whisk together tahini, lemon juice, mustard, and syrup until smooth.

 - To assemble the buddha bowls, spoon quinoa into bowls.
 Arrange roasted veggies on top.
-Add avocado, eggs, and parsley.
+Add avocado, protein, and parsley.
 Drizzle tahini sauce over.

 Prep Time: 10 mins.